-This Mexican cheese, queso fresco, resemblances feta when it comes to its crumbly texture, although it has a creamier side to it.
+This Mexican cheese, queso fresco, resembles feta when it comes to its crumbly texture, although it has a creamier side to it.
 When it comes to taste, it rather has a mild aroma.
-Being made from fresh, unpasteurized milk it doesn’t provide the same tangy, intense, fermented, and matured taste as feta however.
+Since it’s made from fresh, unpasteurized milk, it lacks the same tangy, intense, fermented, and matured taste you find in feta cheese.

-Quesco fresco has a lower fat content than feta cheese.
+Queso Fresco has a lower fat content than feta cheese.
 It makes a great topping for dishes such as pizza, pasta, and gratins, but keep in mind that it turns soft and creamy rather than crusty.
-And don’t not forget, it’s a great addition to burritos, enchiladas, and quesadillas.
+And don’t forget, it’s a great addition to burritos, enchiladas, and quesadillas.

 Its mild sweet aroma, its firm texture, and its high melting point make halloumi a dish in itself.
 So simply grill it and serve it salty or sweet with some nuts and honey!

-If you like feta but prefer a milder tasting cheese, go for this Greek one!
+If you like feta but prefer a milder-tasting cheese, go for this Greek one!
 Also made from sheep and goat’s milk, Mizithra does not come with the same tang as feta.
-Add it to salads but make it the star of pastas, au gratin veggies, pizzas, and puff-pastry.
+Add it to salads but make it the star of pasta, au gratin veggies, pizzas, and puff pastry.